 This preventative vaccination has been in use for several years now and is very effective.
 It prevents infection with 4 of the most common types of Human Papilloma Virus (6, 11, 16 and 18).
 The HPV virus is one of the most common STI’s and affects a large proportion of sexually active people.
-It is estimated that about two thirds of sexually active adults are infected with a strain of HPV.
-Most cases of genital warts are attributed to type 6 and 11, whilst type 16 and 18 are implicated in most cervical , anal and oropharyngeal cancers.
+With an estimated two thirds of sexually active adults infected with a strain of HPV.
+Most cases of genital warts are attributed to type 6 and 11.
+Whilst type 16 and 18 are implicated in most cervical, anal and oropharyngeal cancers.

 Research has shown that most sexually active people will get infected with a strain HPV, but our immune systems is generally good at clearing the infection, if it is given a chance.
 A good immune system is vital for this process.
 If you have problems with your immune system, such as say HIV positive people, or smokers, the body is less successful at clearing the virus.
 The other problem is reinfection.
 If you and your partner both have the virus, reinfection can occur every time you have sex and therefore it is very difficult for your body to clear the virus.
 The risk for cancer increases the longer you are infected with one of the more dangerous screens.

 Vaccinations for both men and women